Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script displays a confused smiley "(Ôo)'.
 # File: 2-hellofile
 This file script display the content of the /etc/passwd file.
+# File: 3-twofiles
+This file script display the content of /etc/passwd and /etc/hosts